voedger/voedger-docs/concepts/motivation/motivation.md

 ## Jump to Clouds

 Voedger was initially designed by unTill Software Development Group B.V. ([unTill](https://untill.com/)) in the early 2020s.
-At that time, unTill provided a mature "desktop" POS solution (unTill Prime) for the European market and sought to develop a cloud version and to expand into other markets.
+At that time, unTill was providing a mature "desktop" POS solution (unTill Prime) for the European market and seeking to develop a cloud version and to expand into other markets.

 Technical characteristics of unTill Prime: